 Food Safety Program

 The unit of Food, Lodging & Pools regulates and routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionary stores, meat markets, farmers markets, short term events involving food dispensing, vending machines, indoor food carts, and ice-cream and mobile vendors.

 Food safety videos were produced by the City of Minneapolis Health Department to educate viewers about commercial kitchen food safety.
 The videos are intended provide education to management and staff of commercial kitchens through the most important steps of conducting a food audit so that restaurants will easily pass their food safety inspections.
 The videos are available in English, Spanish, Hmong, Somali, Vietnamese, and Chinese.
 All videos are subtitled in English.

 Self inspections and logging temperatures create internal peer to peer learning, strengthen training efforts by the person in charge, change facility standards and make businesses safer and more successful.
-Materials are available in English, Spanish, Hmong, Vietnamese, and Chinese.
-Somali materials coming soon.
+Materials are available in English, Spanish, Hmong, Vietnamese, Chinese and Somali.